firezone/firezone/docs/docs/administer/upgrade.md

 ---
 ---

-Upgrading Firezone will disconnect all VPN connections and require shutting down the Web UI.
+Upgrading Firezone will disconnect all VPN sessions and require shutting down the Web UI.
 We recommend a maintenance window of about an hour in case anything goes wrong during the upgrade.